Attorney Amy Prokop, Jocelyn, Benjamin and Londy Cabrera, Attorney Carl Shusterman, Attorney Elif Keles and Diana Cabrera

-They married and set out to seek the American Dream.
-Londy gave birth to two lovely daughters, Diana and Jocelyn.
-They mentored their children, and both became straight-A honor students.
-Diana received a scholarship from Johns Hopkins University at the tender age of 11.
-The Cabreras saved their money and became homeowners.
-They paid their income taxes.
-They contribute to the support of their parents.
-And they are active members of their community.
-Benjamin Cabrera applied for a special farmworker amnesty in the late 1980s since he had worked picking crops when he first came to the U.S. When his application was rejected, he and his wife decided that they did not want to live in the U.S. without the authorization of the government.
+They contributed to the support of their parents.
+And they were active members of their community.
+Benjamin applied for farmworker amnesty in the late 1980s since he had worked picking crops when he first came to the U.S. When his application was rejected, he and his wife decided that they did not want to live in the U.S. without the authorization of the government.

 Read More Reviews

-Skype Consultations Available!
+Zoom Consultations Available!

-However, because of huge waiting times and increasingly restricitve immigration laws, the only way for the Cabreras to achieve permanent residence was to have our law firm place them before an Immigration Judge, and ask him to grant their applications for Cancellation of Removal.
-This is risky business since if the Cabreras were unsuccessful, they would be forced to leave the United States.
+However, because of huge waiting times and increasingly restrictive immigration laws, the only way for the Cabreras to achieve permanent residence was to have our law firm place them before an Immigration Judge, and to ask the Judge to grant their applications for Cancellation of Removal.
+This was risky business since if the Cabreras were unsuccessful, they would be forced to leave the United States.

 The government attorney appealed the matter to the Board of Immigration Appeals (BIA) which overturned the Judge’s decision.
-We then appealed the matter to the Federal Appeals Court.

-In the meantime, the Cabreras’ plight received widespread and sympathetic attention in the media, and both Senator Diane Feinstein (D-CA) and Representative Lucile Roybal-Allard (D-CA) introduced private bills in Congress to grant green cards to the Cabreras.
+In the meantime, the family’s plight received widespread and sympathetic attention in the media, and both Senator Diane Feinstein (D-CA) and Representative Lucile Roybal-Allard (D-CA) introduced private bills in Congress to grant green cards to the Cabreras.

-We challenged the decision of the BIA in Federal Court, and in 2005, we were successful.
-The Court remanded the case to the Immigration Judge.
+We challenged the decision of the Board of Immigration Appeals in the U.S. Court of the Appeals for the 9th Circuit and we were successful.
+The government’s attorney asked the Court to send the matter back to the Immigration Court.

 What Can We Help You With - Videos